Minoan religion: Legacy in Mycenaean and classical Greek tradition

+The most notable legends placed on Crete in the much later Ancient Greek myths are the upbringing of Zeus, placed around Mount Ida by many ancient sources, and the story of King Minos, his labyrinth built for Minos by Daedalus, and the Minotaur, who was eventually killed by Theseus.
+Some sources say Zeus was born on Mount Ida, or at Dicte (which may have been the ancient name for Mount Petsofas), though others put the birth at places on the mainland.
+It is no longer common for scholars to relate the labyrinth myth to the experience of later Greeks encountering the complicated multi-level ruins of Knossos.
+The possible connection between the Minoan "young god" and the youth of Zeus remains a matter of scholarly interest.

 Walter Burkert warns, "To what extent one can and must differentiate between Minoan and Mycenaean religion is a question which has not yet found a conclusive answer".
 Burkert suggests that useful parallels will be found in the relations between Etruscan and Archaic Greek culture and religion, or between Roman and Hellenistic culture.
 Minoan religion has not been transmitted in its own language, and the uses literate Greeks later made of surviving Cretan mythemes, after centuries of purely oral transmission, have transformed the meager sources: consider the Athenian point of view of the Theseus legend.
 A few Cretan names are preserved in Greek mythology, but there is no way to connect a name with an existing Minoan icon such as the familiar serpent-goddess.

 However, Μ. Nilsson proposed that the origin of the Greek goddess Athena was the Minoan snake-goddess, citing that Athena was closely related with snakes.

 Plutarch (The Intelligence of Animals 983) mentions the horn altar (keraton) associated with Theseus, which survived on Delos: "I saw, the Altar of Horn, celebrated as one of the Seven Wonders of the World because it needs no glue or any other binding, but is joined and fastened together, made entirely of horns taken from the right side of the head."